 #4 You are using the wrong foundation formula for your skin

 While we have looked at so many great changes to make to your skincare and makeup routine in order to fix your dry and flaky foundation,

-Maybe you have tried several different foundations but none of them seem to leave you with the glowing finish that you want.
+Maybe you have tried several different foundations, but none of them seem to leave you with the glowing finish that you want.

 Well, there are actually a couple of different types of foundations, and each one goes best with a certain skin type.

 the best thing that you can do for dry skin is to hydrate it in every step of your skincare and makeup routine, and your foundation is no different.

 I love the L’Oreal Paris True Match Lumi Healthy luminous foundation that blends into your skin, stays in place all day, and has a beautiful dewy/luminous skin-like finish that you will love!

-NOTE: If you have oily skin + using a dewy foundation, you are getting the perfect combination to get a patchy, cakey-looking foundation
+If you have oily skin + you are using a dewy foundation…you are getting the perfect combination to get patchy, cakey-looking foundation

-A matte foundation won’t add more oil to your skin (as some foundations do) but instead will make your skin look smoother without looking dry.
+A matte foundation won’t add more oil to your skin as some foundations do if you have oily skin but instead will make your skin look smoother without looking dry

 it really gives you the coverage of a high-end foundation without breaking your bank account.

-NOTE: If you have dry skin and do not hydrate your skin properly + are using a matte foundation…
+So, If you have dry skin and do not hydrate your skin properly + you are using a matte foundation…

 Satin finish foundations are the perfect balance of a matte and dewy foundation, so combination skin won’t feel too oily or too dry with this type of foundation.

-an amazing satin foundation is this one by Maybelline!
+An amazing satin foundation is this one by Maybelline!

 #5 You are using the wrong tools to apply your foundation

 Another makeup sin you might be committing is using the wrong tool to apply your foundation!

-Full coverage foundation
+Best tool to use for Full coverage foundation

 If you are using a full-coverage foundation, you definitely want to stick with a foundation brush to apply that foundation

 If you are using a matte foundation, you would do better with a makeup sponge.

 Sheer Coverage Foundation

-Finally, if you are using a sheer coverage foundation, your best tools would be a foundation brush, or even your fingers.
+Finally, if you are using a sheer coverage foundation, your best tools would be a foundation brush or even your fingers.

 #6 You are applying too much makeup

 and wearing a little less makeup is a lot healthier for your skin.

 #7 You are not using the right concealer

 If you have oily skin, you would do best using a matte concealer, whereas dry skin would need a hydrating concealer.

 I have a full guide on how to pick the right concealer for your skin type, skin tone, and type of under eyes! in case you want to know more.